Microsoft/azure-docs.cs-cz/articles/role-based-access-control/role-assignments-cli.md

 ---
-title: Správa přístupu k prostředkům Azure pomocí RBAC a Azure CLI | Microsoft Docs
+title: Manage access to Azure resources using RBAC and Azure CLI | Microsoft Docs
-description: Naučte se spravovat přístup k prostředkům Azure pro uživatele, skupiny a aplikace pomocí řízení přístupu na základě role (RBAC) a rozhraní příkazového řádku Azure CLI.
+description: Learn how to manage access to Azure resources for users, groups, and applications using role-based access control (RBAC) and Azure CLI.
 To zahrnuje výpis přístupu, udělení přístupu a odebrání přístupu.
 services: active-directory
 documentationcenter: ''
 author: rolyon